Content

 Specifying inline style

 You can specify inline style to be applied to a single chessboard using the cstyle attribute.
 Note however that this method is quite limited since it can only change the styles attached to the root <table> element of generated chessboards.
-Without going to far into gory technical details, this means that you can only change (cfr. html_tt_chess.css):
+Without going to far into gory technical details, this means that you can only change (cfr.
+CSS file html_tt_chess.css):

 If you need more flexibility, you must then use the cclass attribute instead.